lineage-gtexslte/build_guide/README.md

 mkdir -p ~/bin
 ```

-Here we prepare our working directory which will be at ~/android/lineage (~ is an alias for your home directory)
+Here we prepare our working directory which will be at ~/android/lineage
 you can change this, but make sure to account for this change with respect to the instructions from this guide

 ```bash